In all my years working in the fashion industry, popular opinion of undereye circles has changed a lot.

 Dark circles are primarily caused by blood vessels showing through the delicate skin beneath your eyes—so when those blood vessels expand, those circles look darker.
 Make sure you’re getting enough sleep for your body to feel relaxed and rested.

-(And for those crunch times when that’s totally impossible, try and squeeze in a ten-minute meditation each day!
+(And for those crunch times when that’s totally impossible, try and squeeze in a few minutes of meditation or deep breathing each day!
 That can do as much to reduce stress hormones as an extra hour of sleep).

 3. Hydrate, hydrate, hydrate.